-I serve as the Executive Director for a consortium of 14 research stations, the Northeastern Regional Association of State Agricultural Experiment Station Directors (NERA.)
-These stations are primarily located on the campuses of the Northeast's Land-grant universities.
+I appreciate the opportunity to provide NIFA with input on research priorities in food and agriculture.
+I serve as the Executive Director for a consortium of 14 research stations in this region.
+Collectively, I represent the Northeastern Regional Association of State Agricultural Experiment Station Directors, NERA for short.
+These stations are primarily located on the campuses of the northeast's Land-grant universities.
+Ironically, this listening session is in the one state in the NE that has two experiment stations, one that is in association with the University of CT and one that is associated with the state of CT.
 All these stations serve NIFA as hubs in a nation-wide agricultural R&D enterprise that is the envy of the world.
+You just heard from Ali Mitchell who represents the NE Extension Directors, the engagement arm of the R&D enterprise.